 They’ve been around for some time and over the years their website aged along with other businesses sites.
 The goal of their site was to help drive local foot traffic, but a growing mobile population made their html desktop site seem antiquated.

-With the move to mobile devices in full demonstration the old RomanticDepot.com site was not responsive.
+With the move to mobile devices here to stay, the old RomanticDepot.com site was not responsive and needed replacing.
 It was an HTML static site that required manual editing and didn’t display well on a mobile phone.